system-transparency/system-transparency/README.md

 ```

 ### Keys
-The blob containing the operating system, called _bootball_ needs to be signed.
+The blob containing the operating system, called _OS package_ needs to be signed.
 You can use your own keys or create new ones with:

 ```bash
 ./scripts/make_keys_and_certs.sh
 ```

 The created directory `./keys/` contains:
-- `signing_keys/`: Contains the keys for signing the bootball
+- `signing_keys/`: Contains the keys for signing the OS package
 - `cpu_keys/`: Contains the keys for using the cpu command for debugging

 ### Configuration Files